MicroEJ/docs/Tutorials/index.rst

                   <img src="../_static/images/training/training_sdk_veeport.jpg" alt="MICROEJ SDK Basics">
                </div>
                <h3 class="training_title">MICROEJ SDK Basics</h3>
-               <p class="training_description">In this training, you will get an introduction to MicroEJ ecosystem.
+               <p class="training_description">This training session introduces you to the MicroEJ ecosystem,
+               guiding you through the process of creating your first application project.
-               You will create your first application project, run it on Simulator and on Device using MICROEJ SDK.
+               You will run your project on both a simulator and an actual device using MICROEJ SDK.
                </p>
                <a class="training_learn_more_link" href="trainingSdkBasics.html">Learn more</a>
             </div>